 Previous and current research

-Our interest lies in computational approaches to unravel the genotype– phenotype map on a genome-wide scale.
-How do genetic background and environment jointly shape phenotypic traits or causes diseases?
-How are genetic and external factors integrated at different molecular layers, and how variable are these molecular readouts between individual cells?
+Our interest lies in computational approaches for unravelling the genotype-phenotype map on a genome-wide scale.
+How do genetic background and environment jointly shape phenotypic traits or cause diseases?
+How are genetic and external factors integrated at different molecular levels, and how variable are these molecular readouts between individual cells?

 Future projects and goals